gethinode/hinode/content/en/blog/mimage.md

 {{ end }}
 ```

 The highlighted part is the part that was added by me.
-The `mGetImage` partial has tow input parameters, `url` and `page`.
+The `mGetImage` partial has two input parameters, `url` and `page`.
 What happens in this snippet is that first a check is performed on whether or not the `url` is for a remote image.
 If so it tries to load that image.
 If not, we get to line 9, which tries to load the specified image from the `assets` folder.
-If that fails and the `page` parameter has been set to point ot the current page the code reaches line 11.
+If that fails and the `page` parameter has been set to point to the current page, the code reaches line 11.
 If the shortcode is used in a page bundle (`index.md` or `_index.md`) the code on line 11 will try to load the image relative to the page.
 If this image cannot be found or when the page where the shortcode is used is not a page bundle, the code will go to line 14 to check if there is a headless page bundle defined.
 This is true when there is a folder `headless` in the same folder as where the page with the shortcode is located, and in that `headless` folder there is an `index.md` file with the following frontmatter:

 ```yaml